 "Boy, for a smart nigga, you sure got some dumbass ideas."

-The explanation on the hazardous materials in popular hair products for female afro-americans:
+- The explanation on the hazardous materials in popular hair products for women of color:

 "This one turns your brain green.
 This one contains plutonium.
 This one is acid.
 Just acid."

-Granddad's brief stint as airport security, in which he tackles a man to the ground and strangles him over a bottle of shampoo.
+- Granddad's brief stint as airport security, in which he tackles a man to the ground and strangles him over a full bottle of shampoo.